dubeamit/MySQL_Zenity/README.md

   **_Since database is created now to make the zenity script work_**

-  1. open the terminal and navigate to directory where you download the Zenity.sh file example if your downloaded files are in downloads directory then type this in your terminal `cd Downloads`
+  1. open the terminal and navigate to directory where you downloaded the Zenity.sh file.
+  For example if your downloaded files are in downloads directory then type this in your terminal `cd Downloads`
   2. type `chmod 775 Zenity.sh` to change the permission on the file for different users on the system.
   3. type `./Zenity.sh` to execute the script